mathematicw/Autonomys-Governance/README.md

   - casts another message (call it Progress message) with:
 	- message or GUI with voting progress under spoiler: "Voting progress: ||<FOR:_> <AGAINST:_> <ABSTAIN:_>|| Warning: Avoid opening the spoiler, make your decision unbiased!".
 	- list Voting tokens issued for all eligible users.
-#Note: the bot generates a hash based on userID, threadID and a secret.
+> ⚠️ **Note:** the bot generates a hash based on userID, threadID and a secret.
 This is a 8 symbols string.
 This function returns constant within one threadID and for one userID.
 So VoteToken is always the same for the same user and thread.

 **User Interaction With the Voting Buttons**